aceeric/ociregistry/README.md

-# Pull-only Pull-through Caching OCI Distribution Server
+# EXPERIMENTAL Pull-only Pull-through Caching OCI Distribution Server

 This project is a **pull-only**, **pull-through**, **caching** OCI Distribution server.
 That means: